HealthTrixssLLC/HealthCare-Informatics/replit.md

 **Styling**: Tailwind CSS with custom healthcare-focused design tokens.
 The theme system supports light and dark modes with carefully designed color schemes for medical data presentation.
 Typography uses Inter for UI elements and IBM Plex Mono for technical data.

-**Layout Pattern**: Three-column layout with session sidebar (256px) on the left, chat panel (384px) in the middle, and flexible report display on the right.
-Session sidebar shows all chat sessions with timestamps and message counts.
-Responsive behavior adapts to smaller screens.
+**Layout Pattern**: Three-column layout with collapsible session sidebar on the left, chat panel (384px) in the middle, and flexible report display on the right.
+Session sidebar can toggle between expanded (256px) showing full session details and collapsed (64px) showing only icons.
+This optimizes screen space usage while maintaining full functionality.

 **Data Visualization**: Recharts library for interactive healthcare charts (bar, line, pie, area charts) with custom theming to match the application's design system.